-The ACD440 project is in the clinical development phase, and the company’s aim is to develop a new topical local treatment for neuropathic pain.
+ACD440 is a VR1 antagonist that is in the clinical development phase, and the company’s aim is to develop a new topical local treatment for neuropathic pain.
 The drug candidate, an important

-strategic in-licensing that was carried out in January 2020 which fits well into the company’s clinical portfolio.
+strategic in-licensing arrangement carried out in January 2020, is a good fit and strengthens the company’s clinical portfolio.
 The project has its origins in Big Pharma and is based on strong